Mission Statement: Safer communities, every day, through evidence-based practices.

-- Enhanced Supervision Agents: Dacia Kreklau, Chris Myhro, Jim Miller, Courtney Rannow
+- Enhanced Supervision Agents: Dacia Carr, Chris Myhro, Jim Miller, Taylor Vieaux

 Traditional Supervision includes individuals who have been placed on probation and/or who are on supervised release.
 Clients who have been assessed medium risk are assigned to a corrections agent based on the city in which they reside.
 As with Enhanced Supervision, Traditional Supervision is based on risk to public safety, criminogenic needs, individual treatment needs, and court-ordered supervision conditions.
 These contacts may occur at the Community Corrections office, the client’s home, employment or in the community.

-- Traditional Supervision Agents: Alisha Schneider, Daniel Benning, Jim Miller
+- Traditional Supervision Agents: Alisha Robasse, Daniel Benning, Jim Miller

 Individuals who have been assessed low risk will be required to have contact with their corrections agent quarterly.
 Clients assigned to Group Supervision are placed on a reporting track for the calendar year according to last name.
 The agent meets individually with each client to review court orders, discuss any issues, and make necessary referrals to community-based programs.

-- Group Supervision Agents: Mark Rolloff, Alisha Schneider, Savanna Johnson, Shannon Suderman
+- Group Supervision Agents: Mark Rolloff, Alisha Robasse, Savanna Johnson, Shannon Suderman

 Interviews and Investigative Services